tier4/caret_doc/docs/design/runtime_processing/runtime_recording.md

 Lttng_1 is "Destroyed"
 ```

 Please note that "Start recording" and "Stop recording" are sent to all trace nodes regardless of its host since it is a topic message.
-To prevent state transition by messages from other hosts, trace node ignore messages as follow.
+To prevent state transition by messages from other hosts, trace node ignores messages as follows.
 - Ignore "Start recording" when no active LTTng session exists.
 - Ignore "Start recording" when its state is not WAIT.
 - Ignore "End recording" when an active LTTng session exists.